Do I need a visa?

 These types of visas typically require several different forms of evidence to be submitted in relation to the applicant and the British sponsor.
 This revolves around proving that your relationship to them is “genuine and subsisting”.
 To do this, you need to submit evidence to show that you know your partner well, that you are married (if applying for a UK Spouse Visa) and that you intend to genuinely continue with the relationship once you are both living in the UK together.

 If you want to work, study, or conduct business in the UK, you will need a specific category of visa, called a Points-Based Visa.
-This category is based on a tier system, which goes as follows.

 - Intra-Company Transfer Visa.
 This type of visa is used by people who want to transfer from a role in a business to a UK branch.

-Tier 4 Visas are used by international students who want to study in the UK for longer than six months.
+Student Visas are used by international students who want to study in the UK for longer than six months.

 - They have enough funds to support themselves during their studies, as well as pay their tuition fees in full